gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.6.6
+- Fixed issue where Storm Knight attribute edits didn't stick
+- More chat and hotbar enhancements from Spatula!

+v.
 2.6.5
 - Fixed issue in 2.6.4 where drop-downs did not work in item sheets
 - Fixed issue where chat message displaying item description was not